Lenten Campaign 2025

-All this made him the richest person in Italy, with a net worth, according to Forbes magazine, of $23.4 billion.
+Michelle Ferrero became the richest person in Italy, with a net worth, according to Forbes magazine, of $23.4 billion.

 What many people don’t know about Ferrero, who avoided the spotlight and the tabloids, is that he was a man endowed with a strong faith.

-“The success of Ferrero we owe to Our Lady of Lourdes; without her we can do little.”
+As Michele Ferrero said at the celebration of the 50th anniversary of the founding of the company, “The success of Ferrero we owe to Our Lady of Lourdes; without her we can do little.”
+And indeed, a small statue of the Virgin is present in each of the Ferrero establishments worldwide.

-Each year Ferrero went on pilgrimage to Lourdes, taking his top manager.
+Each year Ferrero went on pilgrimage to Lourdes, taking his top managers.
 He also organized a visit to the French shrine for his employees.
-According to The Guardian UK newspaper, which published a profile of him in 2011, the company’s Rocher pralines are rumored to have been inspired by the craggy rock grotto, called the Rocher de Massabielle, at the shrine in Lourdes.
+According to The Guardian UK newspaper, which published profile of him in 2011, the company’s Rocher pralines are rumored to have been inspired by the craggy rock grotto, called the Rocher de Massabielle, at the shrine in Lourdes.

 He built his empire out of what was best in Italy, leaving behind a legacy of quality products and remarkable innovation.
 But his greatest talent was knowing how to involve employees and show special attention to employees when training them.